gskbyte/GranadaLayout/README.md

 ###Just code

-// (soon)
+// Please check the test controllers to see this

 Thanks + Acknowledments
 -----------------------

-- To the developers of the Android Projects, for designing such a simple but powerful layout system
+- To the developers of the Android Project, for designing such a simple but powerful layout system

 Collaboration
 -------------